edamame852/the-docs/docs/coding-practices/Backend/Java_Basics/Java_Basics.md

 4. The whole code inside the curly bracket is called a `code block`

 ## Running Java = Compiling + Executing
+1. Install JRE on your machine
+2. compile the code: `javac SimpleAddition.java`
+3. Execute the code: `java SimpleAddition.java` and return the result

 # Topic 2 : Java OOP